Test Scope Definition for Frontend Components

 "test:integration": "vitest run --config vitest.integration.config.ts",

-"test:visual": "chromatic --build-script-name build:storybook",
+"test:visual": "chromatic --build-script-name build:storybook --only-changed",

-"test:scope": "npm run test:unit && npm run test:integration"
+"test:ci": "npm run test:unit && npm run test:integration"

 }